Draw your own home construction plans...

 For only $55 (price may vary over time) you can purchase your own copy of QCad Professional version.
 The included QCad tutorial is static and you have to read the tutorial, and the tutorial was of little use to a CAD newbie.
 The QCad help files are also very weak for a CAD newbie, but I solved that problem with this low-cost training-CD.

-You can get your feet wet by downloading the demo copy of QCad at www.ribbonsoft.com and then go to www.LearnQcad.com and check out the newbie topics.
+You can get your feet wet by downloading the demo copy of QCad at www.ribbonsoft.com and then go to and check out the https://www.youtube.com/lwgraves/playlists topics.
 This will allow you to experiment with QCad to see if you want to go that route.
 Let me forewarn you that learning CAD on your own with no previous CAD experience, is a very daunting task.
 CAD programs work nothing like other windows drawing programs.
 The LearnQcad-CD will guide you through all the road mines involved in learning CAD from scratch and get you productive within a few days.

 In summary, you can obtain the architectual training course which will show you how to draw houseplans that work and also meet code requirements.
 You can get QCAD Professional drawing software and the LearnQcad-CD which will teach in great detail, how to draw quickly and accurately using QCad.
 Sure beats the $1500 fee that most house plans will cost.
 And now you have total control.
 You can go to a local printing service to have your final plans printed on large paper, or you can use the procedures described here.